Cultural feminism

-Cultural feminism, the view that there is a "female nature" or "female essence", attempts to revalue and redefine attributes ascribed to femaleness.
+Cultural feminism is a term used to describe a variety of feminism that attempts to revalue and redefine attributes culturally ascribed to femaleness.
 It is also used to describe theories that commend innate differences between women and men.

-Cultural feminism diverged from radical feminism, when some radical feminists rejected the previous feminist and patriarchal notion that feminine traits are undesirable and returned to an essentialist view of gender differences in which they regard female traits as superior.
+Cultural feminists diverged from radical feminists when they rejected the problematization of femininity and returned to an essentialist view of gender differences in which they regard "female nature" as superior.

 Origins of the term

 Unlike radical feminism or socialist feminism, cultural feminism was not an ideology widely claimed by proponents but was more commonly a pejorative label ascribed by its opponents.
-In 1975, Brooke Williams was the first to describe the "depoliticization of radical feminism" as "cultural feminism".
-However, the term had surfaced as early as 1971, when Frances Chapman, in a letter printed in Off Our Backs, condemned the literary magazine Aphra as having "served the cause of cultural feminism".
-Socialist feminist Elizabeth Diggs, in 1972, used the label "cultural feminism" to apply to all of radical feminism.
+The term had surfaced as early as 1971, when Frances Chapman, in a letter printed in Off Our Backs, condemned the literary magazine Aphra as having "served the cause of cultural feminism".
+In 1972, socialist feminist Elizabeth Diggs, used the label "cultural feminism" to apply to all of radical feminism.
+Brooke Williams was the first to describe the "depoliticization of radical feminism" as "cultural feminism" in 1975.